 Assistant Director, Choreographer

 A Maine native and All-State athlete, Mr. Davis brings athleticism to his work as a dancer, teacher, and choreographer.
-Favorite MSB roles include Franz in Coppelia, Conrad in Le Corsaire, Basilio in Don Quixote, and the Prince in Cinderella, Sleeping Beauty, and Swan Lake.
+Favorite MSB roles include Franz in Coppelia, Basilio in Don Quixote, and the Prince in Cinderella, Sleeping Beauty, and Swan Lake.
 For 20 years, he graced the stage as the Nutcracker Prince and Cavalier in The Nutcracker.
-Audiences have also seen him perform professionally in musical theater productions at Maine State Music Theatre.
-His direct training in the Balanchine style under New York City Ballet’s Linda MacArthur Miele and Adam Luders led him to a love of neoclassical ballet, teaching, and choreography.
+Audiences have also seen him perform at Maine State Music Theatre.
+His training in the Balanchine style under New York City Ballet’s Linda MacArthur Miele and Adam Luders led him to a love of neoclassical ballet.
 He has choreographed dozens of smaller pieces and several full-length ballets, including Tchaikovsky Violin Concerto and The Little Mermaid.
-His love of travel and teaching ballet has led him to teach around the United States and at ballet schools in Sweden and Wales.
+His love of travel and teaching ballet has led him to teach and stage ballets around the United States and ballet schools in Sweden and Wales.
 Mr. Davis has a bachelor’s degree in History and a master's degree in Business Administration from the University of Maine.
 He is also a certified Maine teacher.

 Maine State Ballet's most prolific ballerina, Janet epitomizes the dream of every aspiring young dancer.
 Audiences have applauded her as Sugar Plum Fairy in The Nutcracker, Aurora in Sleeping Beauty, Kitri in Don Quixote, Odette/Odile in Swan Lake, the Firebird in Maine State Ballet's premiere production of The Firebird and many other roles.
 Equally comfortable teaching tap, jazz and ballet, Janet has choreographed for musical productions and for “Best of Broadway”.
 An integral part of the artistic staff, Ms. Davis assists with casting, coaching dancers, and staging all of Maine State Ballet's repertoire.